William Harvey: The College of Physicians, marriage and Saint Bartholomew's Hospital

 Harvey earned around thirty-three pounds a year and lived in a small house in Ludgate, although two houses in West Smithfield were attached as fringe benefits to the post of Physician.
 At this point, the physician's function consisted of a simple but thorough analysis of patients who were brought to the hospital once a week and the subsequent writing of prescriptions.

 Lumleian lecturer

 The next important phase of Harvey's life began with his appointment to the office of Lumleian lecturer on 4 August 1615.
 The Lumleian lectureship, founded by Lord Lumley and Dr. Richard Caldwell in 1582, consisted in giving lectures for a period of seven years, with the purpose of "spreading light" and increasing the general knowledge of anatomy throughout England.

-Harvey began his lectures in April 1616.
+Harvey began his lectures in April 1616, and also compiled his lecture notes in a notebook.
 At this time, at the age of thirty-seven, he was described as "a man of lowest stature, round faced; his eyes small, round, very black and full of spirit; his hair as black as a raven and curling".
 The notes which he used at the time are preserved in the British Museum.

 At the beginning of his lectures, Harvey laid down the canons for his guidance: